-In 2023, joint meetings of the Management Board and Supervisory Board were held by videoconference on 26 January, 9 March, 2 May and 26 June.
-An in-person meeting was held in Rotterdam on 11 September 2023.
+In 2024, the Supervisory Board met several times, including an in-person meeting on 16 September.
+Joint meetings of the Management Board and Supervisory Board were held by videoconference on 10 January and 29 May 2024.
+An in-person joint meeting was held in London on 16 September 2024 (directly following the Supervisory Board's own in-person meeting).
+The chairs of the Management and Supervisory Boards hold a regular bi-monthly call, and regular written updates are shared by the Management Board regarding SDBN's ongoing projects.
 In addition to this, there were frequent (informal) communications between the members of the Management Board, the Supervisory Board, and the Foundation's advisors by e-mail and (conference) call.

-At such occasions, the Supervisory Board shared its views and advice with the Management Board and the Foundation's advisors on various issues, including (i) the Foundation's governance, (ii) (legal) strategy in connection with the ongoing X Corp/MoPub case and other potential initiatives, and (iii) the Foundation's financial policy.
+At such occasions, the Supervisory Board shared its views and advice with the Management Board and the Foundation's advisors on various issues, including (i) the Foundation's governance, (ii) (legal) strategy in connection with the ongoing cases and other potential initiatives, and (iii) the Foundation's financial policy.